 - Call your insurance company

-It might be easiest to first call the provider and ask for their TaxID number.
+It might be easiest to first call the mental health provider and ask for their TaxID number.
 Then, you can call your insurance company and verify the provider is in-network.
 Sometimes it’s easier for an insurance company to verify in-network providers with TaxID numbers rather than using names and addresses (this is especially true if a provider is part of a group or has multiple locations).

 How to Find an Affordable Psychiatrist Without Insurance